 - Anti-wear properties

 - A fine grain structure

 Phosphorous Bronze Etching Applications

 Phosphorus Bronze is used to manufacture electromechanical components for myriad industries, including electronics, electrical, communications, automatic controllers and automobiles.
 By varying the levels of Tin and Phosphorus during formulation, this alloy exhibits unique levels of strength, corrosion resistance, stiffness and anti-wear characteristics.
-Common uses include:
+Common acid etched Bronze components include:

 - Lead frames

 - Lead terminals